boriskirov/fluidigrid-website/README.md

 #### Contributions

-We are always working on improving Fluiditype, if you want you can always contribute and ask for more, this would help us create something more meaningful.
+Fluidigrid is an open source project, if you want you can always contribute and ask for more, this would help us create something more meaningful.